A method to assess trustworthiness of machine coding at scale: Methods

-We observe that the magnitude of the difference between $E_C$ and $E_H$ deviates from zero as $p_{train}$ deviates from $0.5$ (fig. \ref{fix_test_vary_train}).
+We observe that the magnitude of the difference between $E_C$ and $E_H$ deviates from zero as $p_{train}$ deviates from $0.5$ (Fig. \ref{fix_test_vary_train}).
 The difference is such that the machine coding overestimates the prevalence of the code in the test set (i.e., $E_C > E_H$) when $p_{train} > 0.5$ and the machine coding underestimates the code (i.e., $E_C < E_H$) when $p_{train} < 0.5$, with the effect increasing as $p_{train}$ becomes more unbalanced (farther from $0.5$).
-Crucially, we find no difference between the machine coding and the human coding when $p_{train} = 0.5$.
+Crucially, we find no offset between the machine coding and the human coding when $p_{train} = 0.5$.
+In our supplemental materials, we show that these findings also hold for the L code from the Sources data set (Fig. \ref{fix_test_vary_train_L}).

-In our supplemental materials, we show that these findings also hold for the L code from the Sources data set (fig. \ref{fix_test_vary_train_L}).
-We also show in the supplemental materials that using training data with $p_{train} = 0.5$ still minimizes systematic differences between computer and human coding when the proportion of responses in the test bank containing the code is not 0.5 (fig.~\ref{appendix_other_test_prop}).
-We interpret these results to mean that balancing the training set is a key consideration when optimizing a trained model.
-This result places constraints on the claim in previous work that increasing training set size is always better \cite{Fussell_etal}.
-A smaller, balanced training set is often better than a larger, unbalanced training set.
-If using balanced training sets constrains the amount of data you can include in your training set, get more data.

-Based on this analysis, we use balanced training sets throughout this paper (and generally recommend balanced training sets be used in future research involving machine coding).